martinlackner/abcvoting/paper/paper.md

   In particular, it supports the established Preflib format [@MatteiW13].
-- Functions for **generating ABC elections from probabilistic distributions**, such as the Truncated Mallows distribution, Independent Culture, Resampling, and the Truncated Polya Urn model (see the work of
+- Functions for **generating ABC elections from probabilistic distributions**, such as the Truncated Mallows distribution, Independent Culture, Resampling, and the Truncated Pólya Urn model (see the work of
   @howtosample for details).
 - Algorithms for analyzing the **axiomatic properties** of a given committee.
   To name a few important properties, `abcvoting`